vprasad22/netflix-clone/README.md

 # Netflix Front Page Full-Stack Clone (Description and Images+Recording)
 This project is a fully functioning clone of the front page of the Netflix website.
 Features included: movie trailer pop-ups of netflix original movies, scroll through movies under several topics, and a full front-end replicating the Netflix front page (images below).
 Movies were taken by TMDb (the movie database) API.
-NPM's used: reac

-t-youtube, movie trailer, and axios.
+NPM's used: react-youtube, movie trailer, and axios.

 This project was bootstrapped with React, here is how to run it: